racker/service-registry-docs/Integration-Guide.md

 ### Create a session

-The first thing you will want to do when using the Rackspace Service Registry is create a session.
+The first thing you will want to do when using the Cloud Service Registry is create a session.

-As described in the Session section of the Concepts document, sessions enable clients to create persistent sessions on the server that are used as a context for other operations.
+As described in the [Session](TODO) section of the Concepts document, sessions enable clients to create persistent sessions on the server that are used as a context for other operations.
 Clients should first create a session and heartbeat it to maintain the session.